wp-plugins/powerpress/readme.txt

 * Added check for null values returned from `get_role` function.
 * HTTPS URL warnings have been removed.
 The past year usage of podcast applications that do not support https is now negligible.
 * Added support for https:// media URLs for Blubrry and RawVoice statistics services.
-* Veriy media URL option now verifies SSL certificates and hostnames for https URLs.
+* Verify media URL option now verifies SSL certificates and hostnames for https URLs.
 * Added Podcast subscribe link support to post type podcasting.
+* Links to Feed Validator have been temporarily removed, service does not correctly validate secure podcast feeds.
+We are working on an alternative.

 = 6.0.3 =